nudoru/xlmock/README.md

 ![ ] drop down catalog menu and flow
     [ ] catalog screen
 ![ ] help / wiki page
-[ ] message banner as negative and normal
-[ ] profile photo on message banner (for team page)
-[ ] rename persona big and med to personastacked w/ prop for size [ ] persona to persona w/ prop for size
 [ ] card design for ...
     [ ] lynda
     [ ] kaltura